A Different Kind of Equilibrium

 We Become Experts at Adaptation

-A while back, when I was starting my business, I asked a friend what he thought I was good at — what I could actually help other people with.
+When I was starting my business, I asked a friend what he thought I was good at — what I could actually help other people with.

 He didn’t hesitate.
 “You have a high tolerance for pain.”